 Publish with ALCTS—Publication Topics

-ALCTS seeks authors for its publications, which include the well-respected, peer-reviewed journal, Library Resources & Technical Services (LRTS); the ALCTS Newsletter; ALCTS Monographs; and a collection of white papers on hot topics, z687: Creating the Future of Technical Services.
+ALCTS seeks authors for its publications, which include the well-respected, peer-reviewed journal, Library Resources & Technical Services (LRTS); ALCTS News (formerly ALCTS Newsletter Online); ALCTS Monographs (formerly ALCTS Paper Series); and a collection of white papers on hot topics, z687: Creating the Future of Technical Services.

 Use of assessment or measureable outcomes in technical services.